 Knowing a protein's shape tells you where a drug molecule might bind.
 These binding sites—pockets on the protein surface—are where small molecules can attach and modulate the protein's function.
 Identifying and characterizing these pockets is the critical first step in structure-based drug design.

 Traditional approaches relied on X-ray crystallography and cryo-EM to determine binding sites experimentally—a process that could take months or years.
-AI-predicted structures accelerate this dramatically, but they also introduce new challenges.
-Predicted structures capture a single static snapshot, while proteins in the body are dynamic, constantly shifting between conformations.
+AI-predicted structures accelerate early reasoning, but they also introduce a new responsibility: knowing when a predicted model is good enough for design and when experimental structure is still needed.
+Proteins in the body are dynamic, constantly shifting between conformations.

 Dynamic Structural Intelligence